tuxor1337/dictmaster/README.md

 Limitations
 -----------

-Even though this projects looks pretty modularized and extendible at first glance, let me tell you that this is unfortunately not the case - yet.
-For now, you really have to go through the code and understand what's happening in order to write new plugins because there is no API documentation.
-But if you still want to write a new plugin, try to start from one of the existing ones.
+If you want to write a new plugin, try to start from one of the existing ones.
+Of course, it is mandatory to have basic understanding of Python code and probably HTML (since most online dictionaries come in HTML format).
+But apart from that I can just encourage you to start fiddling around.
+It's not that hard.
+Open an issue or contact me directly if you run into problems.

 Todo list
 ---------

-- Extendibility: Implement some kind of standard procedure for adding new plugins or at least provide plugin templates that you can use if you wish to add new ones.
 - Usability: A graphical user interface that guides you through the process.
 - A way to edit existing (ready converted) dictionary data using some kind of user interface.